When trying to prevent illness and prevent disease you can use immune booster supplements to help.

 Immunity and zinc details:

-- Doses of 80-200 mg per day of zinc lozenges reduced cold symptoms by 33% to 35% in a large review of almost 600 people [R].
+- Zinc lozenges reduced cold symptoms by 33% to 35% in a large review of almost 600 people.
 Smaller doses also seem effective.

-Zinc helps with repair of the gut lining and in innate immune response.
-I’m not going to let my friends and family be low in zinc during this time of risk.
+- Zinc helps with the repair of the gut lining and innate immune response.

-An issue of zinc within the body is transport.
+An issue of zinc within the body is its ability to be transported.
 Some natural substances can enhance zinc uptake within cells in order for it to be effective.

 A couple of options are available to use as natural zinc ionophores.